How To Deal With Annoying People + Stay Calm Around Them

 Stay actively learning how to deal with negative people.

-If you often have to deal with annoying, manipulating, or irritating people, I highly recommend you to broaden up your spectrum and read a few books to learn more subtle and effective ways to deal with them.
+If you often have to deal with annoying, manipulating, or irritating people, I highly recommend you broaden your spectrum and read a few books to learn more subtle and effective ways to deal with them.
 Here are a few that can help you a lot.